adamedx/autographps/ROADMAP.md

 * New command features:
   * New-GraphItem, Get-GraphItem, Get-GraphChildItem, Set-GraphItem, Remove-GraphItem WithRelationshipFrom
 * Rename Set-GraphItemProperty to Set-GraphItem
-* Fix uri array parameter in Get-GraphResourceWithMetadata that seems to only evaluate index 0 / add pipeline support
 * Rename Get-GraphUri?
 * Rename GraphObject to GraphItem
 * Add member filter to `Get-GraphType -member`